finance calculator

 How to use this calculator

-2. Enter the property's market value or your purchase price.
+2. Enter that NOI along with the property’s market value or the purchase price you are considering.

 Inputs explained